 Following construction of the Bypass project, the land east of the tracks along Wilton Avenue will be made available for redevelopment.
 The minimum lot depth following construction will be 40 feet, which is sufficient for various types of development.

 Do CTA renderings of new buildings to be built depict viable options?

 CTA developed a Neighborhood Redevelopment Plan for the project area to encourage redevelopment or plans for parcels remaining after construction.To provide context for the new construction, CTA developed conceptual renderings of what redevelopment might look like.
 These images included several different buildings, all of which are feasible based on the lot sizes available after construction of the new rail lines and that have been guided significantly by community input.
 CTA published the development plans,which can be found at transitchicago.com/rpm/todplan.

 How will the project impact traffic with events at Wrigley Field?

-Construction would have very minimal impact to the Addison Red Line station but will intermittently impact streets south of Wrigley Field, such as Clark and Sheffield at Roscoe.
+Construction will have very minimal impact to the Addison Red Line station but will intermittently impact streets south of Wrigley Field, such as Clark and Sheffield at Roscoe.
 Impacts will be temporary, related to the placement of foundations and overhead beams.
 To the extent possible, necessary street closures would not take place on peak attendance game days.

 How will the Vautravers building be impacted?